zabroc/api-examples/README.md

-# API examples
+# API examples in PHP
-Example code for Myra API usage.
+Example code for Myra API usage with PHP.

 Prerequisits: